raspberrypilearning/fart-detector/WORKSHEET.md

 How can we solve this?
 One way would be to use an ADC chip ([Analogue to Digital Converter](http://en.wikipedia.org/wiki/Analog-to-digital_converter)) or something like an [Arduino](http://arduino.cc/en/Main/Products).
 By connecting the output of the air quality sensor to the input of an ADC we can convert the analogue voltage from the sensor to a digital number in our code.

 However this does complicate matters slightly.
-You would only need to use an ADC if a really accurate reading from the sensor was needed, for example if you wanted to know how exactly many [parts per million](http://en.wikipedia.org/wiki/Parts-per_notation) of methane was present.
+You would only need to use an ADC if a really accurate reading from the sensor was needed, for example if you wanted to know how many [parts per million](http://en.wikipedia.org/wiki/Parts-per_notation) of methane was present.
 In practise we just want to make an alarm go off when a fart has been detected so everyone can run!
 So if you think about it... this is a digital detection.
-There is a fart.
-There is no fart. on or off, binary 1 or 0.
+There *is* a fart.
+There *is no* fart.
+On or off, binary 1 or 0.
 We can get away without having to worry about the analogue fidelity coming from the air quality sensor.

+We already know that the sensor is like a variable resistor, the worse the air quality the lower the resistance and the more voltage is let through.
+So logically when the sensor comes into contact with a fart the output voltage should spike.
+Therefore we just need to detect these voltage spikes and that *can* be done digitally.
+We can make it so that when a spike occurs a GPIO pin goes from `LOW` to `HIGH`.

+### The high and low threshold

+You now might be wondering how the Raspberry Pi knows if a GPIO pin is `HIGH` or `LOW`?

+The answer to this question is actually part of our solution.
+You may already know that the GPIO pins work at a voltage of 3.3 volts.
+So if you set a pin to be `HIGH` in output mode that pin will give/supply 3.3 volts.
+If you set it to output `LOW` though it will be connected to ground but could form the return path for completing a circuit.

+In input mode things work slightly differently.
+Naturally you would assume that the reading of the pin would be `HIGH` if it was connected to 3.3 volts and `LOW` if connected to ground.
+This is true but there is more to it.
+There is actually a voltage *threshold* that lies somewhere between 1.1 and 1.4 volts.
+The actual threshold varies slightly between different hardware revisions of the Raspberry Pi (but we can cope with this).